 - Fast process of immigration and quick access to skilled professionals

-- A one-window operation for a wide range of government services like visa formalities, residential permits, licensing etc.
+- A one-window operation for a wide range of government services like visa formalities, residential permits, licensing, etc.

 The global trend of trade liberalization has enabled free zones in Abu Dhabi to take full advantage of different and opportunities and challenges, along with providing support every step of the way to Abu Dhabi free zone registered companies.
 Registering a company in an Abu Dhabi free zone requires a proper plan dealing with all the factors such as a suited infrastructure according to the needs of the business and all the legal formalities are dealt with properly.
-A business owner or an appointed manager, director or a shareholder of the new company should be well aware of all the requirements of licensing and registration, all the legal procedures, funding requirements, the type of ownership allowed in the free zone and must have all the required documents and required minimum capital in place and deposited in the bank selected by the free zone authority.
+A business owner or an appointed manager, director, or a shareholder of the new company should be well aware of all the requirements of licensing and registration, all the legal procedures, funding requirements, and the type of ownership allowed in the free zone and must have all the required documents and required minimum capital in place and deposited in the bank selected by the free zone authority.

 Dual License For All Abu Dhabi Free Zone Companies

-The Department of Economic Development (DED) in Abu Dhabi launched the first phase of its Dual License initiative on 4th December 2018, in which they announced that Abu Dhabi Free Zone registered companies will be allowed to conduct business activities in both the Abu Dhabi free zones as well as incorporate a branch in Abu Dhabi offshore.
-Introduction of Dual License in the emirate will promote more business operating in the region which in turn boosts the economy and improve competitiveness in the emirate.
+The Department of Economic Development (DED) in Abu Dhabi launched the first phase of its Dual License initiative on 4th December 2018, in which they announced that Abu Dhabi Free Zone registered companies will be allowed to conduct business activities in both the Abu Dhabi Free zones as well as incorporate a branch in Abu Dhabi offshore.
+The introduction of Dual License in the emirate will promote more business operating in the region which in turn boosts the economy and improve competitiveness in the emirate.
 The aim of launching the dual license initiative in Abu Dhabi was to drive forward the economy and attract foreign investment in the region, announcing dual license in Abu Dhabi Free Zones was a part of the Dhs 50bn stimulus package – which was announced back in June of the year 2018.

-The launch of dual license was applauded by many in Abu Dhabi as it brought advantages to a lot of industry sectors of including trading, services, financial consultancies, and FMCG.
-At first, the dual license was made available only to those countries which were registered in one of Abu Dhabi Free Zone, which includes Abu Dhabi Global Markets, media zone twofour54, KIZAD, Abu Dhabi Airport Free Zone, and MASDAR.
+The launch of dual licenses was applauded by many in Abu Dhabi as it brought advantages to a lot of industry sectors including trading, services, financial consultancies, and FMCG.
+At first, the dual license was made available only to those countries which were registered in one of the Abu Dhabi Free Zone, which includes Abu Dhabi Global Markets, media zone twofour54, KIZAD, Abu Dhabi Airport Free Zone, and MASDAR.
 Dual license companies could operate in the regions of Abu Dhabi, Al Ain, and Dhafra.
-A second phase of the dual license initiative was planned to be launched, which permitted more business in the emirate to be eligible for getting the dual license.
+A second phase of the dual license initiative was planned to be launched, which permitted more businesses in the emirate to be eligible for getting the dual license.